 Main Flow:

 Joshua’s information in the care facility’s EMR is communicated to the MOH’s national Client Registry (CR).
-If the CREATE message is complete the EMR receives a “success” response -- otherwise an “exception” response is returned.
+If the information is valid, the patient identity will be created on the CR.
 Joshua’s information in the CR is also communicated to the MOH’s national Civil Registration and Vital Statistics (CRVS) database.
-If the CREATE message is complete the CR receives a “success” response -- otherwise an “exception” response is returned.

 Post-conditions:

-If the EMR message was complete, his new patient master identity record will be established on the MOH’s CR and on the MOH’s CRVS.
+If the Create message was valid, his new patient master identity will be established on the MOH’s CR and on the MOH’s CRVS.
 In time, Joshua will receive his health card and his birth certificate.

-49.4.2.2 Use Case #2: Update Patient Information
+49.4.2.3 Use Case #3: Update Patient Identity

-An existing client record is updated in a demographic database.
+An existing client identity is updated in an identity database.

-49.4.2.2.1 Update Patient Use Case Description
+49.4.2.3.1 Update Patient Identity Use Case Description

 Following a healthy childhood and after completing his schooling, Joshua leaves home to start a new job in a nearby city.
 As part of starting his new job at his new company, Joshua attends at a local community clinic in the new city to obtain a physical check-up as part of the process to become enrolled in the company’s health insurance plan.

-Joshua’s demographic details are created in the clinic’s EMR to with his new address and his new mobile phone number.
-The EMR searches the CR for Joshua’s “master” record and then updates the MOH CR with Joshua’s updated demographic details.
+Joshua’s identity details are created in the clinic’s EMR with his new address and his new mobile phone number.
+The EMR searches the CR for Joshua’s master patient identity and then updates the MOH CR with Joshua’s updated identity details.

-The EMR acts as a Patient Identity Supplier.
+In figure 49.4.2.3.2-1 below: The EMR acts as a Patient Identity Supplier.
 The CR acts as the Patient Identity Manager.

-49.4.2.2.2 Update Patient Process Flow
+49.4.2.3.2 Update Patient Identity Process Flow

-Figure 49.4.2.2.2-1: Process Flow for the Update Patient Use Case
+Figure 49.4.2.3.2-1: Process Flow for the Update Patient Identity Use Case

 @startuml